piotrmurach/tty-reader/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/tty-reader.
+Bug reports and pull requests are welcome on GitHub at https://github.com/piotrmurach/tty-reader.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+1. Clone the project on GitHub
+2. Create a feature branch
+3. Submit a Pull Request

+Important notes:
+- **All new features must include test coverage.** At a bare minimum, unit tests are required.
+It is preferred if you include acceptance tests as well.
+- **The tests must be be idempotent.** Any test run should produce the same result when run over and over.
+- **All new features must include source code & readme documentation** Any new method you add should include yarddoc style documentation with clearly specified parameter and return types.

 ## License